 Adult Education & Vocational Services

-The mission of the Office of Adult Education and Vocational Services (OAEVS) is to provide to all individuals in custody an educational assessment that will determine the individual's achievement level, mandated basic literacy programming in reading and math for individuals in custody who are below the 6th grade level, special education services to those who qualify with an educational handicap, a GED instructional program, and an instructional program in Life Skills that will better prepare them for community reintegration upon release.
-College academic and vocational courses are also available to qualifying individuals in custody.
+The mission of the Office of Adult Education and Vocational Services (OAEVS) is to provide to all individuals in custody an educational assessment that will determine the individual's achievement level, mandated basic literacy programming in reading and math for individuals in custody who are below the 6th grade level, a high school diploma instructional program, and an instructional program in Life Skills that will better prepare them for community reintegration upon release.
+College academic and Career and Technical Education courses are also available to qualifying individuals in custody.

 - Adult Basic Education – An open-entry program designed to provide individual instruction in basic math, reading, and life skills to those who test below a 6.0 on the TABE test.

-- Pre-GED – An open-entry program designed to improve individuals' basic math, reading, and life skills to improve TABE test results from 6.0 to 9.0 for entry into GED program.
+- Advanced Adult Basic Education – An open-entry program designed to improve individuals' basic math, reading, and life skills to improve TABE test results from 6.0 to 8.0 for entry into Adult Secondary Education program.

-- General Education Development (GED) – An open entry-program which will prepare an individual for the GED test as well as life skills.
-Program entry is based upon a TABE score of 9.0 or above.
+- Adult Secondary Education - Preparing students to earn a high school diploma through the General Education Development (GED) curriculum and test.
+An open entry-program which will prepare an individual for the GED test as well as life skills.
+Program entry is based upon a TABE score of 8.0 or above.

-- Custodial Maintenance – offers practical hands-on experience in floor care, cleaning, and general light maintenance.
-(Both college and Office of Adult Education Program)
+- Environmental Health and Safety – offers practical hands-on experience in floor care, cleaning, and general light maintenance.

-- Construction Occupations – provides instruction and hands-on experience in trades associated with construction and building maintenance.
-(Both college and Office of Adult Education Program.
-At Sheridan this is offered by Home Builders)
+- Construction Occupations & Management – provides instruction and hands-on experience in trades associated with construction and building maintenance.
+At Sheridan, this is offered by Home Builders.

 - Horticulture – program designed to give the student skills in landscaping, greenhouse operations, and turf management.

-- Food Service – instruction in the fundamentals of nutrition and sanitation as well as extensive experience in all phases of food preparation.
+- Culinary Arts – instruction in the fundamentals of nutrition and sanitation as well as extensive experience in all phases of food preparation.

-- Auto Mechanics/Automotive Technology – provides instruction and hands on training in auto mechanics skills in repair of systems such as fuel, brakes, exhaust, ignition, and cooling.
+- Automotive Technology – provides instruction and hands on training in auto mechanics skills in repair of systems such as fuel, brakes, exhaust, ignition, and cooling.

-- Cosmetology – instructional program leading to state certification as a licensed cosmetologist.
+- Cosmetology– instructional program leading to state certification as a licensed cosmetologist or CTE program offering college certificate.

-- Barbering – instructional program teaching the skills and techniques of barbering.
+- Barbering – instructional program teaching the skills and techniques of barbering leading to a licensed certification.

 - Welding – welding prepares individuals for positions of employment as welders in shielded metal as well as stick welding, gas metal arc welding (MIG), gas tungsten arc welding (TIG), flux cored arc (F caw) welding, and oxyacetylene cutting and welding.
 Comprehensive training in flat, overhead, and horizontal welding positions is provided.
 Hands-on instruction is emphasized with additional theory presented in textbook and workbook format.